OctopusDeploy/blog/blog/2021-01/gradle-plugin/index.md

 tags:
 ---

-For package uploads to Octopus, if you’re running a build server that is not supported natively you can use the Octopus Command Line (CLI) or the REST API of octopus instead.
-For Gradle projects we created a small Gradle plugin to help us get a similar, hassle-free experience as the officially supported CI-Servers: octopus-deploy-plugin
+For package uploads to Octopus, if you’re running a build server that isn't supported natively you can use the Octopus Command Line (CLI) or the Octopus's REST API instead.
+For Gradle projects, we created a small Gradle plugin to help us get a similar, hassle-free experience as the officially supported CI-Servers: octopus-deploy-plugin.

-Currently it supports the following use-cases:
+Currently, it supports the following use-cases:

 - Create and upload package build-information
 - Upload packages
-- Generate build-information Commits from git history.
+- Generate build-information commits from git history
-- Progress Octopus Deploy Releases
+- Progress Octopus Deploy releases

-Create and upload package build-information Upload packages Generate build-information Commits from git history.
-Progress Octopus Deploy Releases

-Let’s look at a small example to get going:

 ## Setup example project

-Let’s generate a Spring Boot starter project to get a quick example project going: start.spring.io
+Let’s generate a Spring Boot starter project to get a quick example project going:

+start.spring.io

 It must be a Gradle project and the language must use Kotlin here to generate the Gradle build files in Kotlin (instead of Groovy).
 The octopus- deploy-plugin can be used with Groovy build files as well, but all examples are using the Gradle Kotlin DSL.

 The Spring Web and Spring Boot Actuator dependency must be added as well.
-This adds a minimal web service and a health endpoint which we can open to verify the project runs successful.
+This adds a minimal web service and a health endpoint which we can open to verify the project runs successful:

 ![Spring Initializer](spring-initializer.png)